 New business owners make the biggest mistake of using their online bank balance as their only business financial barometer.
 First, that’s the wrong way to make financial decisions.
-Second, it sends the IRS an obvious message: you are NOT serious about your business.
+Second, it sends the IRS an obvious message: you must be more serious about your business.
 This single mistake may cause the IRS to consider your business a hobby.
 If they do, you cannot write off your hobby’s losses against your earned income — and that kills one of the biggest reasons to start a business in the first place.

 67% Of All U.S. Businesses Operate As Sole Proprietorships.
 If Your Clients Are Business Owners, How Do You Protect Yourself?

 If everything we’ve told you is correct (and it is), how do you keep your own business safe?
 To understand the mindset, consider these three simple yet costly myths:

 • Myth #1: Sole proprietorships are simple — the most comfortable business structure to operate.
 As you know by now, the worst choice is to operate as a sole proprietorship.
 Unfortunately, simplicity and asset protection are “inversely related,” meaning the more protection you have, your situation may become more complex.
 I know that does not resonate with many of you.
 But your goal is to accumulate profit and assets; the more assets you collect, the more you must protect them.

 The good news is that you need not go it alone.
 The key is strategizing with a knowledgeable, experienced advisor to develop your optimal protection plan.
-After all, you need to stay focused on adding value and profit to your new venture, not become an expert on business start-up methods.
-You should only have to do that once — but do it right.
+After all, it would be best to stay focused on adding value and profit to your new venture, not become an expert on business start-up methods.
+It would be best if you only had to do that once — but do it right.

 • Myth #2: Most start-up business owners cover only one component of the big picture by getting tax advice from their professionals.
 But there’s more.
 Could you benefit by having a separate legal entity to help save on taxes?
 Which entity is best for your venture?
 As you know now, there are many elements to consider.